Fantom-Factory/afBounce/readme.md

 ### Verify HTML Content

-When queried, the HTML classes (`Element`, [TextBox](http://repo.status302.com/doc/afBounce/TextBox.html), etc...) use the last response from the client.
+When queried, the HTML classes ( [Element](http://repo.status302.com/doc/afBounce/Element.html), [TextBox](http://repo.status302.com/doc/afBounce/TextBox.html), etc...) use the last response from the client.
 The client stores itself in the `Actor.locals()` map, and the HTML elements implicitly use this value.
-This means you can define your Elements once (in a mixin if need be) and use them over and over without needing to track response they're querying.
+This means you can define your Elements once (in a mixin if need be) and use them over and over without needing to track the response they're querying.
 Example:

 ```
     // deinfe your elements